HeikoKramer/sfdx/cert-prep/data-architect_notes.md

   * unmanaged packages
   * managed package extensions
 * mappings can be used to create associations between objects
-* Metadata API is used to
+* Metadata API is used to create, edit, delete custom metadata records
-  * create
-  * edit
-  * delete custom metadata records
 * Apex can create and edit custom metadata records, but **not delete**
 * CMT values can be used in formula fields